 Saturday, June 2

-Part of the NYC Parks free outdoor performance series across the city in different venues, this show by City Stompers brings Appalachian clogging to the Big Apple.
+Part of the NYC Parks free outdoor performance series across the city, this show by City Stompers brings Appalachian clogging to the Big Apple.
 All ages get to shake a leg to old-time fiddle and bluegrass music.

 Jonny Hirsch Band — Tribeca